pieroproietti/penguins-eggs/sourceforge/files/ISOS/blendos/README.md

 That said, in a nutshell, this blendOS remaster is absolutely not the original it's my attempts to understand it that push me and I don't know yet where they will lead.

-Also, while for the other iso I normally use the released version of eggs. for this since I'm working on it, normally the version of penguins-eggs is not the current one but an advance of the future version.
+Also, while for the other iso I normally use the released version of penguins-eggs, for this - since I'm working on it . normally the version of penguins-eggs is not the current one but an advance of the future version.

 # Disclaim